acgc99/irradiapy/README.md

 ### lammpspy

-I am also working on a Python workflow that uses the corresponding LAMMPS API to generate databases of molecular dynamcis cascades "easily".
+I am also working on a Python workflow that uses the LAMMPS package to generate databases of molecular dynamcis cascades "easily".
 This is in development and will be publish later.

 ## Installation